Features

 • Utilities

-Airbnb rentals are susceptible to seasonality leading to lower occupancy rate and income during the low season.
-On the other hand, short-term rental hosts can earn way more during the high season due to higher guest turnover and increased prices.
+However, it is important to remember that Airbnb rentals are susceptible to seasonality leading to lower occupancy rates and income during the low season.
+On the other hand, it’s easier for short-term rental hosts to make money during the high season due to higher guest turnover and increased prices.

-Though, demand for your property will not happen overnight.
-You first need to have received a few five-star review before you will receive more bookings.
+Either way, demand for your property will not happen overnight.
+You first need to have received a few five-star reviews before you will receive more bookings.
 This means that when you are starting out, you might have to discount your prices to ensure that your property will be in demand.

-Regulations against short-term rentals are on the increase.
+Regulations against short-term rental units are on the increase.
 What makes it more challenging is that short-term rental laws may vary from state to state.
 This means that you have to do your research diligently.

 Short-term Rental and Traditional Rental Tax Considerations